mhwelander/graphql-cursor-pagination-tutorial/README.md

 ## 5. Return paginated results from PostgreSQL

 This tutorial uses the [pg](https://www.npmjs.com/package/pg]) module to communicate with the PostgreSQL database.
-The [pg](https://www.npmjs.com/package/pg]) module is a driver rather than an ORM.
-Fewer abstractions makes it easier to control the PostgreSQL query.
+The [pg](https://www.npmjs.com/package/pg]) module is a driver rather than an ORM - fewer abstractions makes it easier to control the PostgreSQL query.
 In this section you will:

 * Add a PostgreSQL pool and connect to the magic-cards database
 * Update the `paginatedCards` query resolver to get query the magic-cards database